The primary purpose of financial statements is to provide relevant and reliable information about the entity’s financial position.

 - Does it help the reader to understand the risks to future operating results or cash flows or financial position?

 - Is it a disclosure that stakeholders require for comparisons with similar entities?

 If the answer to all these questions is no, then there may be an opportunity to remove immaterial disclosures from the financial statements.
 However, it is also important to consider materiality in aggregate, that is, while individual items may be immaterial, they may be material when considered with other immaterial items.
 This is a matter of professional judgement and different questions may be relevant for different entities.

-- significant judgements the entity has made in applying the AAS
+- significant judgments made in applying AAS

 - any unusual features of the entity’s operations or financial statements

 - only detail accounting policies for the most significant items in the financial statements